 - Some local photo processing businesses may accept silver bearing fixer waste for recycling and management.

 - Take spent fixer solutions to a hazardous household waste collection or commercial hazardous waste facility.

-- Check the Yellow Pages or search online for private companies in Massachusetts that provide photographic waste recovery services.
+- Check an online search engine such as Google or Bing for private companies in Massachusetts that provide photographic waste recovery services.